-It doesn’t get more delicious than this – an artichoke and bacon grilled cheese!
-I bet bacon and cheese always gets your attention but add artichokes into the mix and you’ll be in grilled cheese heaven!
+It doesn’t get more delicious than this – a delicious toasted ciabatta sandwich with bacon and artichokes!
+I bet bacon and cheese always gets your attention but add artichokes into the mix and you’ll be in bacon grilled cheese heaven!

-This artichoke and bacon grilled cheese makes a fabulous weekend brunch.
+This toasted ciabatta sandwich makes a fabulous weekend brunch.
 Or late night snack.
 Or lazy slob-out-on-the-couch-with-Netflix dinner.

 In true Scrummy Lane style we don’t go to much effort to make this grilled cheese.
 No cooking of the artichokes required.
-I simply buy a jar of marinated sliced artichokes (Aldi is great for that sort of thing).
+I simply buy a jar of marinated sliced artichokes (any supermarket has them).

 So here’s how I make my sandwich in 4 simple steps: